 It is, of course, worth bearing in mind that whilst indicated cooking times are a useful guideline, they are just that: approximations.
 And, in most cases, these approximations result in slightly overcooked pasta.
 What most fail to take into consideration is the fact that the pasta undergoes further cooking when mixed with a saucy partner.

 Understanding when pasta is cooked al dente is a matter of tasting it for yourself!
-Our executive chef, Carmelo, recommends tasting fresh pasta around 2 minutes before the indicated cooking time.
-He suggests doing this at least 3 times to make an accurate and informed judgement on the matter.
+Having spoken to our executive chef, Carmelo, we recommend tasting fresh pasta around 2 minutes before the indicated cooking time to check if it is al dente.
+This should be done at least 3 times to make an accurate and informed judgement on the matter.
 This is pasta we’re talking about after all, and deserves all the attention it gets!

 Whilst ‘al dente’ is what we’re ultimately after, it is important to make the distinction between non-filled (shapes like spaghetti, bucatini) and filled pasta (ravioli, tortelloni).
 With non-filled pasta, we ideally want as close to ‘al dente’ as we can get.
 With filled pastas and gnocchi, this isn’t so important.
 You’ll know when filled pastas are ready when they begin to float to the top.
 Similarly, if the filled pasta ruptures and the contents empty into the pasta water, you’ll know you’ve overcooked it.
 With the non-filled variety, you’ll have to be savvy with your teeth and test as you go along.